bparanj/crystal/electronics/experiments/queue/ac-dc-capacitor.md

    - Connect the LED in series with the resistor.
 Place the LED’s positive terminal (anode) after the capacitor, and connect the negative terminal (cathode) to ground.

 3. Insert a Switch to Alternate Between DC and AC:
    - Connect a switch to toggle between the DC and AC power sources.
-This will let you easily switch between the two types of current.
+This will let you switch between the two types of current.

 4. Place a Multimeter Across the Capacitor:
    - Connect the multimeter in parallel with the capacitor to observe the voltage across it during both AC and DC operation.